 • Maryland Horse Industry Board – Horseland at the Maryland State Fair

-Launched in 2017, the Maryland Thoroughbred Career Program is an educational program within the new Howard & Sondra Bender Educational Series that aims to:
+Launched in 2017, the Maryland Thoroughbred Career Program is an educational program within the Howard & Sondra Bender Educational Series that aims to:

 Address a critical need to attract and retain experienced and devoted employees

-Over the course of a week, participants are encouraged to fully engage in the Maryland Thoroughbred industry and explore a multitude of career options.
+Over the course of a week, participants are encouraged to fully engage in the Maryland horse industry and explore a multitude of career options.
 Graduates of the MTCP are eligible to apply for Career Development Funds, one-time funding that can be used to further career pursuits within two years after the program ends.